Three of America’s Most Famous Product Liability Cases

 The company had a long reputation for litigating, rather than settling, its cases.
 But in 1998, Owens Corning did an about face, announcing settlement of 176,000 cases for $1.2 billion.
 It represented approximately 90 percent of the company’s outstanding asbestos cases.

-Philip Morris Cigarette Case
+Philip Morris Tobacco Case

 In the 1950’s, at age 17, California resident Betty Bullock started smoking.
 Sadly, she ultimately developed lung cancer, which spread to the liver.
-The manufacturer - tobacco company Philip Morris - defended on the basis of the plaintiff’s choice to smoke, arguing that had she failed to stop for many decades, even though she knew the dangers.
+The manufacturer - tobacco company Philip Morris - defended on the basis of the plaintiff’s choice to smoke, arguing that she had failed to stop for many decades, even though she knew the dangers.

 The plaintiff, on the other hand, argued that Philip Morris had long hidden the dangers of smoking, starting in the 1950s.